-Genomic imprinting is the process by which only one copy of a gene in an individual (either from their mother or their father) is expressed, while the other copy is suppressed.
-Unlike genomic mutations that can affect the ability of inherited genes to be expressed, genomic imprinting does not affect the DNA sequence itself.
+Genetic imprinting (also called genomic imprinting) is the process by which only one copy of a gene in an individual (either from their mother or their father) is expressed, while the other copy is suppressed.
+Unlike genomic mutations that can affect the ability of inherited genes to be expressed, genetic imprinting does not affect the DNA sequence itself.
 Instead, gene expression is silenced by the epigenetic addition of chemical tags to the DNA during egg or sperm formation.
 Epigenetic tags on imprinted genes usually stay in place for the life of the individual.